 What eventually became known as the "Church of England" was the result of a combination of three traditions, that of Augustine and his successors, the remnants of the old Romano-British traditions and the Celtic tradition coming down from Scotland and associated with people like St. Aidan and St. Cuthbert.

 These three traditions came together as a result of increasing mutual contact and a number of local synods, of which the Synod of Whitby in 664 has traditionally been seen as the most important.
 The result was an English Church, led by the two Archbishops of Canterbury and York, that was fully assimilated into the mainstream Church.
 This meant that it was influenced by the wider development of the Christian tradition in matters such as theology, liturgy, church architecture, and the development of monasticism.

 There is only point on which all three accounts agree: Augustine was the official representative of Rome and was based in Canterbury.
 So it is that the Britons were claimed as a Roman franchise.
 That historical reality has had ramifications beyond Henry VIII and the Reformation.
 The Roman narrative is largely accepted and the finer details of the other accounts are neglected.
-The result is a skewed account of the arrival of priests in England.
-Nevertheless, there are many resources available today that can help in constructing a more accurate picture, and I will draw on these to explore the founding of the priesthood in England.
+The result is a skewed understanding of the arrival of priests in England.
+Biblical anthropology can assist in discovering the antecedents.
+Resources are available that can help to construct a more accurate picture of how the Messianic Faith thrived in the Isles before Augustine's mission.
+I will draw on the discipline of Biblical anthropology and other resources to explore the founding of the Christian priesthood in England.